What is a P800 tax refund?

-Usually, employers share details regarding, an employee’s income, tax paid for a specific employee, and any additional perks received by the employee during the tax year, with HMRC.
+An employer shares details with HMRC regarding the income an employee receives, the amount of tax paid, and any additional perks that an employee receives during a tax year.
 Using this information, HMRC carries out reconciliation at the end of each tax year.
-After putting together all of the information received, HMRC works out the payable tax amount.
-If HMRC thinks that the correct amount is not paid, they send out a P800 form to the taxpayer.
+After putting together all of the information received, HMRC works out payable tax amount.
+If HMRC thinks that the correct amount is not paid, they send out a P800 tax calculation.
+This calculation shows what HMRC thinks should have been the payable tax.
 It is imperative to check the P800 tax calculation carefully; HMRC may not have the accurate information they need to calculate the correct amount of tax payable.

 - If HMRC think an individual has overpaid tax, they will automatically send a tax refund and the individual will not have to make a claim